 I’m ready to volunteer… What’s next?

 Download the CASA Volunteer Application.
 You may print the application or open as a PDF fillable form and complete electronically.
-The application may be returned to either CASA office or online by emailing it to our Volunteer Coordinator, Bianca Lopez at firstname.lastname@example.org
+The application may be returned to either CASA office or online by emailing it to Irma Garcia our Director of Communications and Development firstname.lastname@example.org

 Once we receive your application, we will call you to schedule a Pre-Training Interview.